 Best Topics for Financial Meetings with Your Spouse

-At the start of each meeting, you’ll want to give the same three updates:
+At the start of each meeting, you’ll want to give the same four updates:

 - Net Worth Update: this is an overall snapshot of where you guys are at and are headed, financially.
-I use the free Personal Capital dashboard – set up all of your accounts once, and you can easily sign in once a month for an update.
+I use the free Empower dashboard – set up all of your accounts once, and you can easily sign in once a month for an update.

 - Debt Update: you’ll want to report on how much debt you were in last month, how much is left this month, and possibly break these down by each debt.